christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 sudo systemctl status wazuh-indexer
 ```

-Expected result:
+Expected:

 ```text
 active (running)
 ```

-The Wazuh Indexer stores and indexes security data used by the Wazuh platform.
+The Wazuh Indexer stores and indexes security data used by the platform.

 ---